brunosoli/brunosoli/README.md

   - JavaScript
 - 💬 Ask me about your commits and I will tell you who you are
 - 📫 How to reach me: brunosol@gmail.com
-- ⚡ Fun fact: I'm a pão de queijo based life form
+- ⚡ Fun fact: pão de queijo based life form

 <!--